Categories

 These workshops are intended for the beneficiary (SSI/SSDI/DAC recipient) as well as their Representative Payee.
 Human Services Professionals are welcome to attend, however we encourage the beneficiary to be present.

-If you need an American Sign-Language interpreter, you must call or email Sarah at least two weeks in advance.
+If you need an American Sign-Language interpreter, you must call or email Jayana at least two weeks in advance to: J.Stalley@taconicresources.org

 TRI’s Mobile Disability Benefits Services are paid for in part by Dutchess County Think DIFFERENTLY.